 Gloves are a must!
 Resin is a carcinogenic meaning it has the potential to cause cancer.
 So, glove-up before starting your project.

 Is it safe for my child to work with resin?

 We have many household chemicals we expose our kids to every day, that said, we do not need to expose them unnecessarily.
 Personally, I won’t let my 6-year-old wash the shower with common household cleaners without using gloves, so why would I let him play with resin?

 Please just be aware that you are exposing your child to carcinogenics and fumes that can be bad for their health.
 If your kids are interested in crafting with resin always make sure you are supervising them and that you follow all safety precautions.

-Help! my resin is stuck to my mould and I can get it out.
+Help!
+My resin is stuck to my mould and I can't get it out.

 We all love using our heat guns and lighters to pop the bubbles in our resin, and we get so obsessed about removing every bubble that we don’t realise we are actually melting our silicone mould in the process.

 (When you melt your silicone, your resin will stick to it and will never come loose.
 You will end up losing your mould and possibly even you resin item.)